 Seating areas are available for guests who use wheelchairs, with family seating in

 nearby seats.
-Please notify Donna Haar at firstname.lastname@example.org no later than May 1st if you require accommodation assistance.
+Please notify Cynthia Tierney at email@example.com no later than April 3 if you require accommodation assistance.

 An American Sign Language interpreter can be present if you or your guest require this type of accommodation.
-Contact Donna Haar by email to request this service.
+Contact Cynthia Tierney at firstname.lastname@example.org no later than April 3 to request this service.

-your name is difficult to pronounce, please write it phonetically on the form
+your name might be difficult to pronounce, please write it phonetically on the form

-its proper pronunciation at the ceremony.
-Cards will be distributed to before the
+to ensure its proper pronunciation at the ceremony.
+Cards will be distributed to

-Each candidate will walk across the stage, hand his/her name card to the announcer, have his/her name read, receive a commemorative diploma case, and be congratulated by the dean and other members of the College of Pharmacy & Pharmaceutical Sciences.
+Each candidate will walk across the stage, hand his/her name card to the announcer, have his/her name read, and be congratulated by the dean and other faculty and staff members of the College of Pharmacy & Pharmaceutical Sciences.
 Candidates then return to their seats for the remainder of the ceremony.

 Designated areas will be reserved for family and friends picture taking.
 No permanent seating or placement of video cameras is permitted in these areas.
 Guests should be courteous and respectful of all those wishing to take photographs.

 For many years, the academic tradition of hooding has been a significant and cherished part of the Convocation tradition.
 During this on-stage ritual, the doctoral or master's hood is placed over the shoulders of the graduates to signify the professional stature attained by advanced degree holders.

 Since hooding signifies the progression from student to master, the honor of hooding is customarily reserved for faculty in recognition of their role in the education of the graduates.
 Faculty and preceptors who hold the doctoral degree and who participated in an individual student’s academic program are eligible to hood a student.